openframeworks/ofSite/documentation/types/ofColor_.markdown

 Create an ofColor_ from a hexadecimal value.

+Parameters:
+hexColor A color in hexadecimal form. alpha The alpha value of the color.

+_description: _

+Convenience method to construct an ofColor from a 24 bit hex value.
 In some cases, it is convenient to represent colors using a hexadecimal number.
 In this case, red, green, and blue values are packed into a single integer.